kaitaobenson/godot-coding-rules/README.md

 ### Variables:
 - snake_case variables
+- Use underscores at the beginning of variables to make them private
 - CONSTANT_CASE constants
 - PascalCase for enum names and CONSTANT_CASE for their members, as they are constants
 - Booleans start with “is” or “has”